Dobmediatech/cryptoprotect.tech/README.md

 *Changelog:*

+1.1
+- Update Website & Database with around 1k new gathered data-presets
+- Try again for Edge Extension

+1.0
-1.0 - Set all Versions to a new base setup.
+- Set all Versions to a new base setup.

 0.0.15